kanugurajesh/Restaurant/README.md

 # Restaurant

-Welcome to the Restaurant Application!
-This application allows you to explore the menu, reserve seats, and seamlessly integrates with Google Maps for an enhanced dining experience.
+🍽️ Welcome to the Restaurant Application! 🍣 This application allows you to explore the menu 📜, reserve seats 🪑, and seamlessly integrates with Google Maps 🗺️ for an enhanced dining experience. 🌟

 ## Features